-1. The LEA assures that each program will be administered in accordance with all applicable statutes, regulations, program plans and applications.
+- 1. The LEA assures that each program will be administered in accordance with all applicable statutes, regulations, program plans and applications.
 SEC.
 8306.
 [20 U.S.C.
-7846](a)(1)

-2. The LEA assures that the control of funds provided under such programs and title to property acquired with program funds will be in a public agency or in an eligible private agency, institution, organization, or Indian Tribe, if the law authorizing the program provides for assistance to those entities.
+7846](a)(1) - ☑ YES, the LEA provides the above assurance. - The LEA assures that the control of funds provided under such programs and title to property acquired with program funds will be in a public agency or in an eligible private agency, institution, organization, or Indian Tribe, if the law authorizing the program provides for assistance to those entities.
 SEC.
 8306.
 [20 U.S.C.
 7846](a)(2)(A)

-3. The public agency, eligible private agency, institution, or organization, or Indian Tribe will administer the funds and property to the extent required by authorizing statutes.
+YES, the LEA provides the above assurance. - The public agency, eligible private agency, institution, or organization, or Indian Tribe will administer the funds and property to the extent required by authorizing statutes.
 SEC.
 8306.
 [20 U.S.C.
-7846](a)(2)(B)

-4. The applicant will adopt and use proper methods of administering each such program, including the enforcement of any obligations imposed by law on agencies, institutions, organizations, and other recipients responsible for carrying out each program.
+7846](a)(2)(B) - ☑ YES, the LEA provides the above assurance. - 4.
+The applicant will adopt and use proper methods of administering each such program, including the enforcement of any obligations imposed by law on agencies, institutions, organizations, and other recipients responsible for carrying out each program.
 SEC.
 8306.
 [20 U.S.C.
-7846](a)(3)(A)

-5. The applicant will adopt and use proper methods of administering each such program, including the correction of deficiencies in program operations that are identified through audits, monitoring or evaluations.
+7846](a)(3)(A) - ☑ YES, the LEA provides the above assurance. - The applicant will adopt and use proper methods of administering each such program, including the correction of deficiencies in program operations that are identified through audits, monitoring or evaluations.
 SEC.
 8306.
 [20 U.S.C.
-7846](a)(3)(B)

-6. The LEA assures that the applicant will cooperate in carrying out any evaluations of each such program conducted by or for the state education agency, the Secretary, or other federal officials.
+7846](a)(3)(B) - ☑ YES, the LEA provides the above assurance. - The LEA assures that the applicant will cooperate in carrying out any evaluations of each such program conducted by or for the state education agency, the Secretary, or other federal officials.
 SEC.
 8306.
 [20 U.S.C.
 7846](a)(4)

-7. The LEA assures that the applicant will use fiscal control and fund accounting procedures as will ensure proper disbursement of, and accounting for, federal funds paid to the applicant under such program.
+YES, the LEA provides the above assurance. - 7.
+The LEA assures that the applicant will use fiscal control and fund accounting procedures as will ensure proper disbursement of, and accounting for, federal funds paid to the applicant under such program.
 SEC.
 8306.
 [20 U.S.C.
-7846](a)(5)

-8. The LEA assures that the applicant will submit such reports to the state education agency (which will make the reports available to the Governor) and the Secretary as the state educational agency and the Secretary may require to enable the State educational agency and the Secretary to perform their duties under each such program.
+7846](a)(5) - ☑ YES, the LEA provides the above assurance. - 8.
+The LEA assures that the applicant will submit such reports to the state education agency (which will make the reports available to the Governor) and the Secretary as the state educational agency and the Secretary may require to enable the State educational agency and the Secretary to perform their duties under each such program.
 SEC.
 8306.
 [20 U.S.C.
-7846](a)(6)(A)
+7846](a)(6)(A) - ☑ YES, the LEA provides the above assurance.